MikeQin/data-science-experience-using-spark/README.md

 "Data Science Experience Using Spark" is a workshop-type of learning experience.
 Upon completion, you will be able to:

 - Understand Jupyter Notebook App
-- Learn basic knowledge of Python
+- Learn Basic knowledge of Python
-- Learn how to use Jupyter Notebook to run Spark applications
+- Learn How to Use Jupyter Notebook to Run Spark Applications
-- Learn Spark basics
+- Learn Spark Basics
-- Use Spark to solve basic analytical problems
+- Use Spark to Solve Basic Analytical Problems
-- Learn how to create RDD and DataFrame in Spark
+- Learn how to Create RDD and DataFrame in Spark
 - Learn Data Visualization Using Pandas
-- Perform Machine Learning using Spark ML
+- Perform Machine Learning Using Spark ML

 There are two parts: